XZairX/Bomberman-Java/README.md

 2. Select the IntelliJ IDEA option on this page to once again be redirected this time to the main [IntelliJ IDEA page](https://www.jetbrains.com/idea).

 3. Select the "DOWNLOAD" option to be further redirected to the [IntelliJ download page](https://www.jetbrains.com/idea/download/#section=windows).
 Here, two versions are listed: Ultimate and Community.
 A list of features is present on this page which highlight the differences between the two editions.
 Also take note that there are different versions of IntelliJ to provide a range of compatibility for different operating systems.
 The link provided is for downloading IntelliJ on a Windows operating system and this will need to be changed by manually navigating the IntelliJ IDEA page if using a different operating system.
-For the purpose of viewing the project, you should select the Community version which can be freely acquired without any hassle.
+For the purposes of viewing the project, you should select the Community version which can be freely acquired without any hassle.

 4. Download and save the binary .exe file, run it, and follow the instructions given to install the application.